 The first official RNA therapeutic was fomivirsen, developed by Ionis Pharmaceuticals (previously Isis Pharmaceuticals).
 Approved to treat cytomegalovirus retinitis in 1998, the drug — an antisense oligonucleotide — was later withdrawn because of low demand.
 Six years later, the FDA approved NeXstar Pharmaceuticals’ pegaptanib to treat wet age-related macular degeneration.
 The drug is an RNA aptamer, which blocks target proteins in a similar way to antibody drugs.

-In 2006, RNA interference technology started to receive a lot of attention when its discoverers, Andrew Fire and Craig Mello, received the Nobel Prize of Medicine.
-However, it was not until 2018 that the first RNAi drug, Alnylam’s Onpattro (patisiran) was approved to treat the rare condition hereditary transthyretin-mediated amyloidosis.
+In 2006, RNAi technology started to receive a lot of attention when its discoverers, Andrew Fire and Craig Mello, received the Nobel Prize in Medicine.
+However, it was not until 2018 that the first RNAi drug, Alnylam’s Onpattro (patisiran), was approved to treat the rare condition hereditary transthyretin-mediated amyloidosis (hATTR).

 While safety problems delayed the approval of the first RNAi drug, Alnylam has launched one such drug every year since then.
-In 2019 came Givlaari for treating a rare liver disease, and the approval of Oxlumo last month was its latest stride forward.
+The approval of Amvuttra (vutrisiran) as another treatment for hATTR last month was its latest stride forward.

-“The past few years have seen recognition of RNAi come on leaps and bounds and the insights we have obtained from Onpattro and Givlaari are now fueling a new chapter for this technology,” said Brendan Martin, the Acting Head of Alnylam in Canada, the Middle East, and Europe.
+“The past few years have seen recognition of RNAi come on leaps and bounds and the insights we have obtained from Onpattro and Givlaari are now fueling a new chapter for this technology,” said Brendan Martin, SVP General Manager, U.K. & Ireland and CEMEA Commercial Innovation Lead at Alnylam.

-But, would RNA therapeutics and vaccines have had such success this year if not for the pandemic?
+But, would RNA therapeutics and vaccines have had such success if not for the pandemic?

 “There were a lot of things that needed to be solved, like stability of RNAs and how to deliver them, and a lot of those things have come into place in recent years,” explained Gray.
 “What I can do in a cell is now moving towards what I can do in a whole organism.
 And that’s incredible.”